Neotrash788/OsuPlayerGrapher/main/readme.md

 Click load player, a black text box will appear

-Type in the name/s of player/s without capitals
+Type in the name/s of player/s without capitals and press enter

+Type in the number of plays and press enter

 To compare players, separate names with a backslash (p1/p2/p3...)